uabrc/uabrc.github.io/docs/news/posts/2025-10-06-migration-overview.md

 ### Initial Interaction With Files

 After migration to GPFS 5, loading a given file may take longer than expected during the initial read but will return to normal for all subsequent reads.
 This is expected post-migration behavior of our new tiered file system compared to our GPFS 4 system.
-This will be especially evident during startup of interactive apps from the web portal and during activation and use of virtual environments such as `conda` due to the large number of files these tools use.
+This may be especially evident during startup of interactive apps from the web portal and during activation and use of virtual environments such as `conda` due to the large number of files these tools use.

 Please be patient when starting an app such as Jupyter Notebook or reading an especially large file for the first time post-migration due to the delay caused by initial file reads.